Daily Trojan Magazine

 (Melissa Grimaldo / Daily Trojan)

-It is a truth universally acknowledged that service groups, eager to make a meaningful impacts on their communities, must be in want of volunteers.
+It is a truth universally acknowledged that service groups, eager to make a meaningful impact on their communities, must be in want of volunteers.
 At least, that’s what Arianna Carlos thought at the beginning of her freshman year.

 Carlos — who is now a junior majoring in law, history and culture — recalled her excitement to join USC Helenes during her first semester.
 The organization, as “the official hosts of the University of Southern California,” devotes itself to serving the campus and Los Angeles community by partnering with organizations like the Downtown Women’s Center and the Los Angeles Regional Food Bank.
 The group also prides itself on being a family, and it has recently expanded its efforts in diversity, equity and inclusion.
 Carlos said she liked Helenes because it combines service and community.